 Family Centered Care

 The delivery of nursing care to children at Nicklaus Children's Hospital is guided by principles of Family-Centered Care.
-The Nursing Department believes that each child is unique and an integral part of a family unit.
-Families are involved throughout the course of their child's care and are considered valued partners in care delivery.
-At all times, the delivery of patient care ensures respect for the dignity, values, religious and cultural beliefs of children and families.
+The Nursing Department believes that each child is unique and an integral part of the family unit.
+Families are involved throughout the course of their child's care and are considered valued partners in the delivery of care.
+At all times, the nursing team strives to respect the dignity, values, religious and cultural beliefs of children and families.

 All aspects of nursing care at Nicklaus Children's Hospital revolve around the concept of incorporating the parent and child's needs into the care of the child.
-Nicklaus Children's Hospital recognizes that supporting the needs of patent, familu and caregivers facilitates their involvement in the planing and delivery of care.
-One example of supporting the needs of the family is the construction of the Michael Fux Family Center, a family friendly campus enhancement at Nicklaus Children's Hospital.
+Nicklaus Children's Hospital recognizes that supporting the needs of the patient, their family and their caregivers facilitates their involvement in the planning and delivery of care.

 Nicklaus Children's Hospital accomplishes this by utilizing the following: